Sherlockboy/LaravelStore/README.md

  - All routes related to user account are executed though Laravel OOB `auth` middleware and are available only to authorized users.
 All user routes are located in `routes/user.php` file.
  - All admin routes are executed through custom `admin` middleware (`\App\Http\Middleware\AdminAccessCheck`) and are available only for user with type = `admin`.
-All admin routes are located in `routes.admin.php` file.
+All admin routes are located in `routes/admin.php` file.
  - Admin order details and user order details are actually different views.
 So admin can edit order status ONLY at `Admin - order details` page.